Dai-Kusumoto/Deep-SeSMo/README.md

 ## Description

-Deep-SeSMo enable to make quantitative senescence score of cellular senescence only from microscopic phase-contrast images, and can be applied to high-throughput drug screening.
+Deep-SeSMo enable to make quantitative senescence score of cellular senescence only from microscopic phase-contrast images in cultured cells, and can be applied to high-throughput drug screening.

 ## Usage